-Annual deaths from solvent abuse in the UK rise from 38 to 46November 16th, 2012 in Health /
+Annual deaths from solvent abuse in the UK rise from 38 to 46November 16, 2012 in Medicine & Health / Health

 (Medical Xpress)—Deaths from solvent abuse rose to 46 in 2009 from 38 in 2008, according to a new report on the latest UK figures released today (Friday 16 November).